Contextual hypotheses and semantics of logic programs: Background

 \subsection{Making contextual hypotheses}

-We do not propose any other operational semantics than what has just been described as $\LB\FLP\RB$.
-Let us make what we said earlier about the relationships to the well founded semantics, the stable model semantics and answer-set programming, a bit more precise.
+Let us describe a bit more precisely the relationships between the base semantics and the well-founded semantics, the stable model semantics and the answer-set semantics.
 Consider a set $E$ of literals.
 Also consider a function $\Omega$, defined on the set of bodies of the rules in \FLP, that returns, for the body $\varphi$ of each rule in \FLP, a selected set of occurrences of literals in $\varphi$.
-We could represent this mapping graphically using check marks, writing for instance
+We can represent this function graphically using check marks, writing for instance

 to indicate that the selected occurrences of literals in the formula $\varphi$ defined as